 Provisional registration for new graduates – not currently available in Alberta

-The Alberta College and Association of Chiropractors understands that due to the pandemic, the Canadian Chiropractic Examining Board (CCEB) Part C Exams for February 2021 were cancelled, as were the May 2020 examinations.
+The Alberta College and Association of Chiropractors understands that due to the pandemic, the Canadian Chiropractic Examining Board (CCEB) Part C Exams for May 2021 and February 2021 were cancelled.
 As a result, recent graduates that had not completed these exams are not eligible to register in provinces where these examinations are a requirement.

 The ACAC and its Council are aware of the challenges this presents to young chiropractors.
 As such, we made a request to the Alberta government to secure approval for provisional registration, which would allow recent graduates to practice.

 Some Canadian provincial governments have granted the approval to regulatory colleges to award provisional practice permits in these cases.
 However, the Alberta government has not granted such approval to the Alberta College and Association of Chiropractors.

 The CCEB continues to explore possibilities for an interim administration of the examination, however current COVID-19 levels and other related issues are limiting those options in all jurisdictions.

 The ACAC will continue to advocate to government to gain the approval to provide provisional registration in the future.